$225.00 (ex gst) (ex gst)

 • Pallet lifters to load or unload objects at workstations

-• SitePro office trolleys for moving goods and equipment.
+• Office trolleys for moving goods and equipment.

 Adopting these solutions would reduce manual handling risks in many tasks where lifting, pulling or pushing is required.
 Where there is uncertainty about the benefits of the measure, a risk assessment is recommended to identify any risk factors of the task and determine:

-Businesses and employees have obligations under work health and workers compensation laws.
+Businesses and employees have obligations under work health and workers’ compensation laws.
 There are also specific legal requirements related to manual handling work.
+Sitecraft supply a wide range of materials handling equipment.

 Advice on how to comply with those laws is published in a comprehensive code of practice available from the health and safety regulators in all states.
 Businesses are expected to follow the general instructions in the codes to make their working environment safe or implement their own safety measures to suit their own workplace, as long as they are as equally effective.